 Why is attribution modeling important?

-However, not only does attribution modeling support marketing efforts on the advertiser side, but it also ensures accurate and fair install crediting and payment on the network side.
-Having an unbiased, 3rd party attribution provider is key for establishing trustworthy transaction-based attribution reporting system and giving both credit and responsibility to networks where due.
+Not only does attribution modeling supports marketing efforts on the advertiser side, it also ensures accurate and fair install crediting and payment on the network side.
+Having an unbiased, 3rd party attribution provider is key for establishing trustworthy transaction-based attribution reporting system, and giving both credit and responsibility to networks when due.

-In short, attribution modeling is the structure in which attribution for mobile installs can take place, leaving the mobile ecosystem, for both advertisers and media sources alike, balanced and dynamic in the long run.« Back to Glossary Index
+In short, attribution modeling is the structure in which attribution for mobile installs can take place, leaving the mobile ecosystem, for both advertisers and media sources alike, balanced and dynamic in the long run.